benarnav/benarnav.github.io/index.md

 ---
 ## tl;dr

 I'm focused on building AI that's aligned with human values and is beneficial to humanity.
-To further those goals, I'm currently a contract researcher at OpenAI where I work on model evaluations and monitoring.
+To further those goals, I'm currently a contract researcher at [OpenAI](https://openai.com/index/evaluating-chain-of-thought-monitorability/){:target="_blank" rel="noopener"} where I work on model evaluations and monitoring.
 I'm also a Fellow in the Transportation and Land Use program of the [Marron Institute](https://marroninstitute.nyu.edu){:target="_blank" rel="noopener"} at New York University, where I apply machine learning to study urban governance issues related to transportation, government responsiveness, policing and use of public space.

 You can [e-mail me](mailto:website@benjaminarnav.com) if you'd like to chat about AI safety, new projects, urbanism, [music](https://www.youtube.com/watch?v=OKgYJnBCjXk){:target="_blank" rel="noopener"} or ways to make the world a better place for all humans.